WKZQ-FM: History

 During the 1980s WKZQ-FM had a full-time Top 40/CHR format.
 WTGR became WKZQ (AM) and began simulcasting the FM.
 In 1985, Marvin "Marv" Clark was morning host and Gary "The Freakin' Deacon" Dawson was afternoon host.
 When the FM station increased power from 3,000 to 50,000 watts in 1989, the format changed from Top 40/CHR to AOR.

-On March 11, 1997, Tony Hirsh announced he was buying WKZQ-FM & AM from Tom Rogers, president of Grand Strand Broadcasting, which had owned both stations since each signed on.
+On March 11, 1997, Tony Hirsh announced he was buying WKZQ-AM-FM from Tom Rogers, president of Grand Strand Broadcasting, which had owned both stations since each signed on.

-Under the direction of both Bill and Greg WKZQ overtook its sister station and went on to become Billboard Magazine's Station of the Year and won numerous Brandon 'Station of the Year' awards.
-Notable rock jocks who passed through 'KZQ were Billy "Bill" Hennecy, J. Patrick Milan, Bradley "Bad Brad" Todd, Tommy Walters, Jackson "Banana Jack" Murphy, Morgan "The Coach" Patrick, Sirius Satellite Radio host and programmer, Jeffrey "The Human Numan" Stone, who was known as Jeffrey "Shotgun Jeff" Stone, the late Bob Decay who was killed in auto accident in the late 1970s, WLS' Kenneth "Citizen Kenn" Heinlein, Gary "The Freakin' Deacon" Dawson, Brian Phillips, Jason "Jay" Charland, Mike Urban, Johnny Van Pelt, Chuckie "Boo Boo Boo" Baron, who was named by the late godfather of soul himself James Brown, Bob Chase, Mike Willis, Scott Summers, Pamela "Pam" May, Marvin "Marv" Clark, Mixin Dixon Morrison, Henry Kaye, Christopher William, Johnny Kilgo, Raymond "Ray" Mariner, Jack Boston, with Linda King, and Gregory "Greg" Fowler who left to become manager of legendary country sensation, Alabama.
+Under the direction of both Bill and Greg, WKZQ overtook its sister station and went on to become Billboard Magazine's Station of the Year and won numerous Brandon 'Station of the Year' awards.
+Notable rock jocks who passed through 'KZQ were Billy "Bill" Hennecy, J. Patrick Milan, Bradley "Bad Brad" Todd, Tommy Walters, Jackson "Banana Jack" Murphy, Morgan "The Coach" Patrick, Sirius Satellite Radio host and programmer, Jeffrey "The Human Numan" Stone, who was known as Jeffrey "Shotgun Jeff" Stone, the late Bob Decay who was killed in auto accident in the late 1970s, WLS' Kenneth "Citizen Kenn" Heinlein, Gary "The Freakin' Deacon" Dawson, Brian Phillips, Jason "Jay" Charland, Mike Urban, Johnny Van Pelt, Chuckie "Boo Boo Boo" Baron, Bob Chase, Mike Willis, Scott Summers, Pamela "Pam" May, Marvin "Marv" Clark, Mixin Dixon Morrison, Henry Kaye, Christopher William, Johnny Kilgo, Raymond "Ray" Mariner, Jack Boston, with Linda King, and Gregory "Greg" Fowler who left to become manager of legendary country sensation, Alabama.
 As of May 21, 2009, J. Patrick, John, Jack, and Gary, can be heard online at QRockRadio.

-In the 1990s, with other stations playing classic rock, WKZQ changed its emphasis to new rock also making the addition of a female in the APD/Music director position- On Air 7-Midnight Summer James who continues to perform On Air Radio/TV in the Los Angeles & San Diego markets along with imaging stations across the country.
-Summer is known for making the largest jump from 'Small Market' Myrtle Beach to 'Major Market' #2 Los Angeles.
+In the 1990s, with other stations playing classic rock, WKZQ changed its emphasis to new rock adding Alt tracks with the first female Music Director and APD Summer James.

+Line up included Banana Jack in The Morning with various Midday hosts including Charlie Sexton, Iceman and Scooter the Midday Chef.